AlexandreTO/JavaAppDesktop/Readme.md

 ## TODO (for now)

-- Multiple panels for the app to allow he user to navigate through it.
+- ~~Multiple panels for the app to allow he user to navigate through it.~~
-- Do a listing of the products
+- ~~Do a listing of the products~~
+- Fix the update with the tables on the right side of the windows and display dynamic column names.